Spurs' Gregg Popovich becomes NBA regular-season wins leader

 Associated Press

-SAN ANTONIO (AP) — Gregg Popovich is the winningest coach in NBA regular-season history, getting his 1,336th victory when the San Antonio Spurs rallied to beat the Utah Jazz 104-102 on Friday night.
+SAN ANTONIO (AP) — Gregg Popovich became the winningest coach in NBA regular-season history Friday night, getting his 1,336th victory when the San Antonio Spurs rallied to beat the Utah Jazz 104-102.

-Popovich broke a tie with Don Nelson, the friend and mentor he served as an assistant under while with Golden State for two seasons beginning in 1992.
+Popovich broke a tie with Don Nelson, the friend and mentor he served as an assistant under while with Golden State for two seasons.

 The milestone came in Popovich’s 2,030th game and 26th season with the Spurs, the only franchise he has served as head coach for.